polijan/tty_pona/README.md

 (Some of those methods might require a few adjustements to the configuration they provide if your keyboard layout is quite different from US QWERTY).

-With a font and an input method installed, you should be able to get a semi-operational terminal with sitelen pona.
+With a font and an input method installed, you may be able to get a semi-operational terminal with sitelen pona.
 The rest of the guide will concentrate on making sitelen pona recognized as [**fullwidth ideograms**](https://en.wikipedia.org/wiki/Halfwidth_and_fullwidth_forms).

 ### Dev tools